nodeplusplus/cv/README.md

 **Position:** Fullstack Developer

-**Responsibility:** I've been developing a Bot for 8 months.
-That bot help our clients automate low-value work so that thier staff can focus on the higher value tasks.
+**Responsibility:** I've been developing for a bot for 8 months.
+That bot helps our clients automate low-value work so that their staff can focus on the higher value tasks.
 By using powerful techniques from GCP we can add more cool features like:

 - Interrupt Flow: Answer customer question right after they ask instead of wait for the bot finish sentence itself
 - Realtime Tracking: See how the bot anwser customer question in realtime